knative/test-infra/test/prow-cluster-operation/README.md

 ## prow-cluster-operation

-prow-cluster-operation tool is a CLI tool for creating, deleting, getting a GKE cluster
+prow-cluster-operation is a tool for creating, deleting, getting a GKE cluster

-## Installation

-`go get knative.dev/test-infra/test/prow-cluster-operation`

 ## Prerequisite